Dbpautt/uploadly-client/README.md

   - validate user is unique (409)
   - create user
   - returns user

-- GET /user
+- GET /users
   - requires admin
   - returns all users created by the currentUser

-- GET /user/:id
+- GET /users/:id/documents
   - requires admin
   - validate valid id
   - validate if user exists and was created by currentUser
+  - returns all documents where :id is the recipiend

-POST /user/:id/document/create
+POST /users/:id/document/create
   - requires admin
   - validate valid id
   - validate if user exists and was created by currentUser